 College Personal Statement Workshop General Writing Advice, Personal Expression and College Essays Students will complete draft personal statements or a private college personal essay and participate in peer editing, teacher editing, rewriting and revising.

-Students will read and critique sample personal statements, with a focus on introductions and practice writing effective openings individually and in groups.
+Invention materials for Rhetorical Analysis Wiki (posted to Students will read and critique sample personal statements, with a focus on introductions and practice writing effective openings individually and in groups.
+Style Work: Voice and Ethos in Academic Writing

-Style Work: Voice and Ethos in Academic Writing ", Ain"t So/Is Not"" (TSIS 121-128) Williams, Lesson 2 (8-25) ARCS 405-419 MID TERM EXAM AT THE END OF WEEK 4!!!
+""Ain"t So/Is Not"" (TSIS 121-128) Williams, Lesson 2 (8-25) ARCS 405-419 MID TERM EXAM AT THE END OF WEEK 4!!!

 WEEK 5:

-pecial A SPECIAL From Inquiring to Arguing a Position Assignment Sheet for "Considering Another Side" Paper (BB) Developing Logical Support for a Position "The Common Topics and the Commonplaces" (ARCS 117-157) "Lines of Argument" (BB) Developing Argument Paragraphs ", As A Result": Connecting the Parts" (TSIS 105-118) Williams, Lessons 5 and 6 (55-78) Style: Sentence Emphasis and Figures of Speech "Style: Composition and Ornament" (ARCS 327-373) Style Workshop: Arguing a Position in a Full Research Paper; Responding to Opposing Views Assignment Sheet for Final Position Paper (BB) "Skeptics May Object": Planting a Naysayer in Your Text" (TSIS 78-90) Responding to Opposing Views (continued) Organizing a Position Paper "Arrangement: Getting it Together" (ARCS 292-326) Metadiscourse and Metacommentary "...In Other Words": The Art of Metacommentary" (TSIS 129-137) Williams, Lesson 7 (79-90) WEEK 7:
+Special A From Inquiring to Arguing a Position Assignment Sheet for "Considering Another Side" Paper (BB) Developing Logical Support for a Position "The Common Topics and the Commonplaces" (ARCS 117-157) "Lines of Argument" (BB) 50 50 Developing Argument Paragraphs "...As A Result": Connecting the Parts" (TSIS 105-118) Williams, Lessons 5 and 6 (55-78) Style: Sentence Emphasis and Figures of Speech "Style: Composition and Ornament" (ARCS 327-373) pecial WEEK 6:

+Style Workshop: Arguing a Position in a Full Research Paper; Responding to Opposing Views Assignment Sheet for Final Position Paper (BB) "Skeptics May Object": Planting a Naysayer in Your Text" (TSIS 78-90) Responding to Opposing Views (continued) Organizing a Position Paper "Arrangement: Getting it Together" (ARCS 292-326) Metadiscourse and Metacommentary "...In Other Words": The Art of Metacommentary" (TSIS 129-137) Williams, Lesson 7 (79-90) ial A WEEK 7:

-Style: Sentence Structure Williams, Lessons 8 and 9 (91-131)
+Style: Sentence Structure Williams, Lessons 8 and 9 (91-131) Honing Rhetorical Skills Throughout Your Academic Career Final Wrap-up

-Honing Rhetorical Skills Throughout Your Academic Career Final Wrap-up Final tips for student application dossier: how to improve your statement and the way you present yourself in writing!!
+Final tips for student application dossier: how to improve your statement and the way you present yourself in writing!!
 WEEK 8: STUDENT PRESENTATIONS and FINAL EXAM!
-Note on Class Scoring